 Good Morning Traders,

-As of this writing 4:10 AM EST, here’s what we see:
+As of this writing 4 AM EST, heres what we see:

-Gold: The February gold contract is trading Up at 1204.30.
-Gold is 77 ticks Higher than its close.
+Gold: The Feb gold contract is trading Down at 1329.10.
+Gold is 66 ticks Higher than its close.

-This is nearly a correlated market.
-The dollar is Down- and crude is Up+ which is normal but the 30 year bond is trading Up+.
+This is not a correlated market.
+The dollar is Down- and Crude is Down- which is not normal and the 30 year Bond is trading Lower.
 The Financials should always correlate with the US dollar such that if the dollar is lower then bonds should follow and vice-versa.
-The indices are Down- and Crude is trading Up+ which is correlated.
-Gold is trading Up which is correlated with the US dollar trading Down.
+The S&P is Higher and Crude is trading Down- which is correlated.
+Gold is trading Up+ which is correlated with the US dollar trading Down-.
 I tend to believe that Gold has an inverse relationship with the US Dollar as when the US Dollar is down, Gold tends to rise in value and vice-versa.
 Think of it as a seesaw, when one is up the other should be down.
-I point this out to you to make you aware that when we don’t have a correlated market, it means something is wrong.
+I point this out to you to make you aware that when we dont have a correlated market, it means something is wrong.
 As traders you need to be aware of this and proceed with your eyes wide open.

-Asia traded mainly lower with the exception of the Aussie and Sensex exchanges which traded higher.
-As of this writing all of Europe is trading lower.
+At this hour Asia is trading Higher with the exception of the Nikkei exchange which is Lower.
+As of this writing all of Europe is trading Higher.

 Possible Challenges To Traders Today

-– FOMC Member Harker Speaks at 8:30 AM EST. This is major.
+- Core Retail Sales m/mis out at 8:30 AM EST. This is major.

-– Import Prices m/m are out at 8:30 AM EST. This is major.
+- Retail Sales m/m is out at 8:30 AM EST. This is major.

-– Natural Gas Storage is out at 10:30 AM EST. This is major.
+- Business Inventories is out at 10 AM EST. This is major.

-Yesterday we gave the markets a downside bias as the USD, Bonds and Gold were all pointing higher yesterday morning and usually this results in a downside day.
-The markets however had other ideas as the Dow gained 99 points and the other indices advanced as well.
-Today we are dealing with a nearly correlated market and it’s correlated to the downside, hence our bias is to the downside.
+Yesterday we gave the markets a Neutral as the futures didnt seem to have any sense of direction hence the neutral bias.
+The Dow 206 points and the other indices gained ground as well.
+Today we arent dealing with a correlated market and our bias is to the Upside.

 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.